 The creation of resource work assignments is the basis of project scheduling and resource allocations.
 Creating assignments can also be a detailed and complicated process.
-Knowing what your goals are for the scheduling of the resources of your project will help simplify how resource assignments are created.
-If you are using Project Server 2010 it is imperative for all project managers to understand this process and adhere to the scheduling rules for an organization.
+Knowing what the resource scheduling goals for the project are will help simplify how resource assignments are created.
+This module explains how resource assignments are created, unique views for assignmend created and resource leveling.

-In this module we will discuss:
+At the completion of this module you will be able to:

-Review of the concepts behind resource assignments
+Understand the concepts behind resource assignments

-Discussion of the scheduling formula
+Understand scheduling formula

-Creating assignments for work resources
+Create assignments for work resources

-Views in Project 2010 used to see assignments
+Use the views in Project 2010 used to see assignments

 Leveling the work of resource assignments